uralerkut/M157_LAB/README.md

 ## Intro

 RetroPie is a fantastic Linux distribution to turn your Raspberry Pi into a fully featured game console and computer emulator.
 RetroPie runs Emulation Station and supports all major retro video game emulators, allowing you to play games from the NES, SNES, Genesis, Atari, and more on your Pi, thus becoming your own Raspberry Pi emulator.
-This README aims to guide users in installing RetroPie on their Raspberry Pi on top of Raspbian.
+Purchasing one or more controllers and an SD card large enough might be an excellent choice to play comfortably Once your Retropie installed, with the necessary equipment, you will only need to find ROMs to add new games to your emulator This README aims to guide users in installing RetroPie on their Raspberry Pi on top of Raspbian.

 The ROMs (games) needed for the RetroPie, can be downloaded from this following link: